Governor’s Scholars Program – Non-Distinguished Scholars | GS

 Requirements

-Be the highest scoring student between ACT or SAT score, cumulative GPA, and class rank for an Arkansas county that a Governor’s Distinguished Scholar was not selected; or graduate high school with a Diploma of Distinction; or earn an Associate’s degree by the end of the summer semester following your high school graduation.
+- Be the highest scoring student by ACT or SAT score, cumulative GPA, and class rank for an Arkansas county that a Governor’s Distinguished Scholar was not selected.
+This type of student has to apply for the Academic Challenge Scholarship to be considered.

 Award Amount